-Katie put her hand on top of her mother’s hand on the bed.
-She was careful not to disturb the needle that pierced through her skin and provided her mother with the fluids that she needed from the IV.
+Katie put her hand on top of her mother’s lifeless hand.
+She was careful not to disturb the needle that pierced through her mother’s skin and provided the IV fluids she needed.

 “I will stay right here Mom,” Katie said.
 “Close your eyes and rest.”

-Lila listened to her daughter like an obedient child and closed her eyes.
-Katie pulled the chair close to the bed so she could hold her hand without strain.
+Lila obeyed her daughter like an obliging child.
+Katie pulled the chair close to the bed so she could keep hold of her mother’s hand without strain.

 With her eyes still closed Lila said, “No one saved me, no one saved me.”

 Katie sat with her hand on her mother’s and kept very still.
 She watched as a tear flowed out of the corner of her mother’s eye and her body stiffen slightly with agitation as she repeated herself.
-She thought her mother might sit up for a moment but then her body softened as sedated sleep pulled her back under.
+She thought her mother might sit up for a moment but then her body softened as sedated sleep took over.